 Here are a few vegetables suitable for young babies (2).

 1. Carrots: Well-cooked carrots blend easily, and you can serve them as soon as the baby begins solids.
 Carrots add color to a baby’s weaning diet and offer essential nutrients.
 Beta-carotene (vitamin A) in carrots supports healthy eye and skin development (3).
-The dietary fiber adds bulk to the diet and acts as a laxative (4).
+The dietary fiber adds bulk to the dietand acts as a laxativeiXA substance that promotes stool mobility and is used to treat constipation.
+(4).

 2. Peas: Green peas are an excellent source of protein and vitamin B1 for young babies.
 While protein aids in the baby’s growth, vitamin B1 supports healthy brain development and function (5).
 You can steam or boil frozen peas and then puree them to a smooth-flowing liquid that young babies enjoy eating.
 They are also a great finger food for older babies and toddlers.